MadPonyInteractive/MadQt/docs/add_plugins.md

 #### STEP 3 - ADD YOUR WIDGET
 Drag and drop your widget file to your forked version of MadQt into the directory MadQt/Widgets/

-This could be: `doe_button.py`
+This could be: doe_button.py

-Add a description saying something like `new widget submission` and press commit.
+Add a description saying something like "new widget submission" and press commit.

 ***